 - What solutions have already been tried to solve the problem?

-When the biggest problems are identified, the sales team can work on a strategy to address the problems.
+When the biggest problems are identified, the sales team can work on a strategy to address them.
 Remember, you are looking for an opportunity in the challenges.
 If you identify challenges you can help with, the lead becomes more qualified.

 Authority

-In almost every sales acronym there is something that talks about authority.
-It is important to talk to the person or people in charge of buying when making a sales pitch.
+Authority is mentioned in almost every sales acronym.
+It’s important to talk to the person or people in charge of buying when making a sales pitch.
 Nurturing a lead takes a lot of time, money, and effort, so do not chase a lead who cannot purchase your product or service.
-Otherwise, you must start over once you find the right person and would have wasted all those resources.
+Otherwise, you will have to start over once you find the right person and you will have wasted your time and resources.

-Each company or organization has their own way of authorizing contracts or buying.
-Some companies have a board who must approve big purchases or changing contracts while others give it to a person in HR to handle.
+Each company or organization has its way of authorizing contracts or buying.
+Some companies have a board that must approve big purchases or changing contracts while others give it to a person in HR to handle.
 It is important to verify the right contact before investing too much into a lead.

 Selling to individuals also has aspects of authority to verify.
 For example, trying to sell a product or service that involves a home requires talking to the homeowner.
 Renters and other adults living in the house do not usually have the authority to sign contracts for solar panels, lawn services, or other similar areas.

-Although you want to talk to the person or people with authority, it is important you do not neglect low-influencing leads.
-Oftentimes, someone who seems low-influencing can still help get a foot in the door or put in a good word.
+Although you want to talk to the person or people with authority, you mustn’t neglect low-influencing leads.
+Someone who seems low-influencing can still help get a foot in the door or put in a good word.
 People without buying authority can also be privy to important information like how to best approach a person and difficulties in a department.

 Money

-One of the most sensitive subjects for individual people and companies is money.
-It is also vital to discuss buying products.
-In BANT, budget is the first criteria and sets the tone for the entire conversation.
-Money is important, but CHAMP places it further back for time to warm up to the idea.
+One of the most sensitive topics for people and companies is money.
+It’s also vital to discuss when buying products.
+In BANT, budget is the first criterion and sets the tone for the entire conversation.
+Money is important, but CHAMP places it further back for a time to warm up to the idea.

 - Do you already have the budget for this area?